 In certain situations, a suspension may be delayed to allow a student to finish an academic semester and then serve out their suspension.
 During this period of time there will be a zero tolerance policy in place.
 Further violations of FPU’s values and behavioral standards or missed deadlines for restorative plans while on a deferred suspension will result in an immediate suspension or expulsion from the university.

 Exclusion from the university for a specific period of time after which, application may be required for readmission.
 When formal withdrawal from the university is necessary, instructions and/or conditions required for consideration of readmission will be outlined (readmission will not be guaranteed).
 Suspension will result in the forfeiture of all tuition.

-In exceptional circumstances, the Judicial Officer, in consultation with the Vice President of Student Life, may suspend a student or take other disciplinary action pending a hearing, especially in matters related to the safety or well-being of the community.
+In exceptional circumstances, the Judicial Officer, in consultation with the Vice President of Campus Life, may suspend a student or take other disciplinary action pending a hearing, especially in matters related to the safety or well-being of the community.

 Permanent exclusion from the university.

 Should a student fail to complete an aspect of their Student Judicial Board/Administrative Review Restorative Plan or their Community Justice Conference Agreement, a registration hold will be placed on their account until such time that the plan is completed.
 This hold will not allow the processing of class changes with the registrar’s office and may lead to students being dis-enrolled from classes.
 In addition, students who have not completed their Restorative Discipline plan within the designated semester and who are eligible for commencement will not be permitted to participate in commencement until such time that the plan is completed.

 Special Note 2

 Violations of national, state, or local laws may make a student subject not only to university disciplinary action but also to action by the appropriate court of law.